 After you create a repository with encryption enabled, you can no longer disable encryption for this repository.
-However, you will be able to change encryption settings as described in section Editing Repositories.
+However, you will be able to change the encryption settings as described in section Editing Backup Repository Settings.

 - To encrypt data using an AWS KMS key, select the Perform AWS encryption with the following KMS key option and choose the necessary KMS key from the drop-down list.

-For a KMS key to be displayed in the list of available encryption keys, it must be created in AWS Region where the selected Amazon S3 bucket is located, and the IAM role specified to access the bucket must have permissions to the key.
-For more information on permissions required for the IAM role, see the Veeam Backup for AWS User Guide, section Repository IAM Role Permissions.
+For a KMS key to be displayed in the list of available encryption keys, it must be created in the AWS Region where the selected Amazon S3 bucket is located, and the IAM role specified to access the bucket must have permissions to access the key.
+For more information on permissions required for the IAM role, see Repository IAM Role Permissions.